xbchen82/CFVC/README.md

 # CFVC
-Source code of our paper "Autonomous Driving Car-Following Velocity Control: A Adversarial Imitation Learning Approach Based on Human Driver Data and Adaptive Experience Replay" will be released after acceptance.
+Source code of our paper "Autonomous Driving Car-Following Velocity Control: An Adversarial Imitation Learning Approach Based on Human Driver Data and Adaptive Experience Replay" will be released after acceptance.